cksystemsteaching/selfie/assignments/systems-assignments.md

 ## Assignment `treiber-stack`:

+Make the current `malloc()` implementation thread-safe by implementing support of and using the atomic instructions `lr` and `sc` in RISC-U.

+- Use the `threadsafe-malloc` target in the grader to determine your grade.

+## Assignment `treiber-stack`:

 Implement support of the Treiber stack (`init_stack()`, `push()`, and `pop()`).
 This requires implementing support of load-reserved and store-conditional routines as well (`lr()` and `sc()`).

 - Use the `treiber-stack` target in the grader to determine your grade.